 1980 | Using of microelectronic technology and digital flight control systems |

 1990 | "The computer revolution."
 The appearance of integrated modular avionics and micro electromechanical systems.
-Use of preventing dangerous encounters with aircraft and electronic displays |
+Use of preventing dangerous encounters with aircraft and electronic displays.
+Ground proximity warning system |

-2000 | Implementation of network technologies and aircraft collision avoidance systems |
+2000 | Implementation of network technologies, aircraft collision avoidance systems and enhanced ground proximity warning system |

-2010 | Implementation of the concept of automatic dependent surveillance systems and synthetic vision |
+2010 | Implementation of the concept of automatic dependent surveillance systems, synthetic vision, and multilateration |